FAQs

 What are the deadlines for MAG?

-MAG production grants are awarded in Spring with an application deadline Monday, May 9.
+MAG production grants are awarded in Spring with an application deadline for 2026 of Tuesday, April 21st.

 When are applicants notified of decisions, and does that notification include feedback?

-Notifications will go out no later than the first Wednesday in June, and all applicants will receive committee feedback for their projects upon request.
+Notifications will go out no later than the middle of May, and all applicants will receive committee feedback for their projects upon request.

 How many times can I receive a MAG grant?
 Per year and overall?